-Zachary Paikin is a Visiting Fellow at the Global Policy Institute and an Assistant Lecturer in International Relations at the University of Kent in Canterbury, UK.
-His doctoral research has focused on Russia-West and Russia-China relations over the course of the post-Cold War period, and the impact these have had on the international order.
-During his time at the University of Kent, he has been a junior scholar in the EU Horizon 2020 UPTAKE multinational academic consortium on Russian and East European studies, as well as an affiliate of the Global Challenges Research Fund “COMPASS” project on governance and resilience in the post-Soviet space.
-He holds a Bachelor of Arts in Middle East Studies and Political Science from McGill University and a Master of Global Affairs degree from the University of Toronto’s Munk School.
+He holds a Bachelor of Arts in Middle East Studies and Political Science from McGill University, a Master of Global Affairs degree from the University of Toronto’s Munk School, and a PhD in International Relations from the University of Kent.
+His doctoral research focused on Russia-West and Russia-China relations over the course of the post-Cold War period, and the impact these have had on the international order.
+During his time at the University of Kent, he was a junior scholar in the EU Horizon 2020 UPTAKE multinational academic consortium on Russian and East European studies, as well as an affiliate of the Global Challenges Research Fund COMPASS project on governance and resilience in the post-Soviet space.

 Paikin served as a researcher throughout GPI’s contribution to the EU-India Think Tank Twinning Initiative, which has sought to explore the potential for cooperation between the EU and India on questions of Eurasian connectivity in response to China’s Belt and Road Initiative.
 He is also an expert with the Minsk Dialogue Council on International Relations, as well as a member of the Cooperative Security Initiative, a project supported by the OSCE aimed at strengthening international cooperation and peace in Europe.
 In 2021, he was invited to join the European Leadership Network’s Younger Generation Leaders Network on Euro-Atlantic Security (YGLN).
 He was named a GLOBSEC Young Leader in 2019.